 For all these application areas, it is important to address multiple issues of

 privacy in sensor-based environments via the Privacy by Design approach.

 The context is provided by the umbrella scenario of Urban Life Management in future Hybrid Smart

 Cities and Airports which have to be designed as Humane Urban Environments in order to reconcile humans and technology.
 The

 Humane and Sociable City is a city where people enjoy everyday life and work, have multiple opportunities to exploit their human potential and lead a creative life.

 The multidisciplinary approach is especially reflected in a strong emphasis on placing people and social contexts at the center of our considerations and recommendations for future technology development.
 An important guideline is "keep the human in the loop."
 This implies to overcome a purely technology-driven approach by taking multiple disciplines into account.
 We argue for a collaboration of computer scientists and electrical engineers with psychologists, ergonomists, product and interaction designers, architects, artists and representatives of other disciplines that play a role for a specific application domain under consideration.
 This approach implies the following two requirements:

 First, it requires to take a close look at human-human communication and collaboration and the resulting implications for the design of human-computer interaction or more general human-artefact, resp. human-environment interaction.
 A key aspect is the anticipated shift from information design to experience design.

-Second, it requires to take a comprehensive perspective on a wide range of application settings and scenarios starting with smart artefacts and smart rooms, continuing to smart and cooperative buildings, public spaces, etc. and putting it all together in the context of smart and ubiquitous cities and metropolitan areas and regions.
-The guiding objective is the ambition of developing a Humane and Sociable City within the overall framework of reconciling humans and technology.
+Second, it requires to take a comprehensive perspective on a wide range of application settings and scenarios starting with smart artefacts and smart rooms, continuing to smart and cooperative buildings, public spaces, urban environments, etc. and putting it all together in the context of smart and ubiquitous cities and metropolitan areas and regions.
+The guiding objective is the ambition of developing Humane and Sociable Cooperative Cities within the overall framework of Reconciling Humans and Technology.